salog0d/salog0d/README.md

 I’m a Full-Stack Developer and Computer Science student at Tecnológico de Monterrey, passionate about creating scalable applications, AI-powered dashboards, and cloud-based solutions.
 I focus on building data visualization platforms, KPI dashboards, and sports analytics systems that transform information into actionable insights.
 ### What I Do:
-- **Full-Stack Development**: Building scalable applications with Django, Ruby on Rails, and React
+- **Full-Stack Development**: Building scalable applications with Django, FastApi, and React
 - **Algorithm Design**: Solving complex problems with C++ and advanced data structures
 - **Continuous Learning**: Always exploring new technologies and best practices